MicrosoftDocs/SupportArticles-docs/support/previous-versions/msmq/msmq-functions-over-nlb.md

 - Non-transactional messaging by using Direct=TCP
 - Non-transactional messaging by using Direct=OS with validation disabled
 - Non-transactional messaging by using Direct=HTTP
-- Transactional messaging by using a specific configuration that uses store and forward servers and a single back-end server
+- Transactional messaging by using a specific configuration that uses store and forward servers and a single back-end server.

 > [!NOTE]
 > Only private queues are supported destinations in any one of these configurations.
 Because the virtual network name will not have a corresponding Active Directory directory service object, the properties of the destination queue cannot be queried.
 You may be able to send messages to public queues as long as the public queues are accessed by using a direct format name instead of by using the standard path.